OliverStone01/Try-Hack-Me/pre-security/network-fundamentals/extending-your-network.md

 `VPN` = Virtual Private Network

-A VPN allows devices on seperate networks to communicate securely by creating a dedicated path between each other over the internet (known as a tunnel).
+A VPN allows devices on separate networks to communicate securely by creating a dedicated path between each other over the internet (known as a tunnel).
 Devices connected within this tunnel form their own private network.

 **Benefit**:
 - Allows networks in different geographical locations to be connected.